qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-meilisearch.md

 It is quite interesting to check out those results which were properly returned by one of the methods and not by the other.
 At the first glance at the search results, it is obvious there are some cases that won’t be found with full-text search without lots of human effort.
 These are, in turn, easily captured by vector embeddings.
-Just to mention a few, which were also marked as relevant in the WANDS dataset, here is an extract of the items which could have been extracted by one method but not but the other:
+Just to mention a few, which were also marked as relevant in the WANDS dataset, here is an extract of the **items which could have been extracted by one method but not but the other**:

 | **Query**                      | **Vector search item**                        | **Full-text item**                                         |
 |--------------------------------|-----------------------------------------------|------------------------------------------------------------|